aherbert/gdsc-smlm/docs/model_plugins.rst

 Note that the plugin will detect if a filter set only contains 3 filters and determine if it can be expanded.
 The criteria for expansion are that the second filter has a value for each parameter equal or above the first filter.
 The first filter then forms the minimum value and the second filter the maximum value.
 The third filter must then have a value that is positive for each parameter where the second filter value was above the first filter value.
 The third filter then forms the increment for the parameters.
 Note that if the increment is infinity then it is ignored.
 This means that it is possible to create a series of values from minimum to maximum using the increment.
 Note that the increment does not have to be an exact factor of the range.
 The value is just incremented from the minimum until the maximum is reached (or exceeded).

 Note that a filter set file can be created using suitable ranges for the current fit results by the ``Fit Spot Data`` plugin using the ``Save filter range`` option.
 To avoid testing filters that assess similar properties the ``Fit Spot Data`` plugin disables certain filters.
 Currently EShift and Signal filtering are disabled as they are similar to Shift and SNR.
 They can be renabled by changing the third filter value from Infinity to a suitable increment.
+The Z depth filtering is also disabled as 3D fitting using astigmatism is experimental and not supported in the benchmarking plugins.
 If a filter set file is saved using ``Fit Spot Data`` then the file will be pre-selected in the dialog for convenience.

 If the filter set can be expanded the plugin will compute the number of combinations that will be created after expansion.
 It will then ask the user if they would like to expand the filters.

 Expanding filters is much faster that reading a large number of filters from a file and so is the preferred method of loading a large evenly spaced filter set.
-Any filter set that has been expanded is also available for a step search optimisation of the parameters (see :numref:`{number}: {name} <model_plugins:Optimisation>`).

 Note that advanced filters using ``And`` or ``Or`` filters can be constructed using expansion.
 The user should note that the parameters for the combined filters are represented as a single linear array, for example:

 .. code-block:: xml